practicalli/clojure-web-services/docs/index.md

 Clojure CLI is used to manage library dependencies and run Clojure code, enhanced with [aliases from Practicalli Clojure CLI Config](https://practical.li/clojure/clojure-cli/practicalli-config/).

-Larger projects use [donut.system](service-repl-workflow/donut-system.md) (or Integrant & Integrant REPL) to manage components and state, using a reloaded REPL workflow to manage changes in addition to evaluating functions in the REPL.
+Larger projects use a system library (Donut System, Integrant) to manage the life cycle of components.
+Component state is managed via a reloaded REPL workflow to load changes on top of evaluating functions in the REPL.

-Postgresql is used for persistent storage, with next.jdbc and honeysql for database access (SQL).
+Persistent storage , with next.jdbc and honeysql for database access (SQL).
 Additional persistence tools and services will be added in future.

 tools.build is used to create Clojure artefacts for deployment, with GitHub actions and Docker used for Continuous Integration and orchestrating systems.

 make is a general build tool used to support project development and support automation of wokflow tasks.

-???
-WARNING "Heroku deployment to be archived"
-    Heroku Cloud service deployment approach is being archived as the service no longer provides a developer environment (November 2022)

-???
-WARNING "Older content using Leiningen"
-    Older content uses Leiningen for project configuration.
-This content can be converted to a Clojure CLI project by creating a `deps.edn` file containing the relevant dependencies.
-Add a `build.clj` configuration to create assets to deploy, e.g. jar & uberjar.

 !!!
 INFO "Project Templates"
     Practicalli Project templates can be used with the deps-new tool to create a new project with common libraries and code to show how those libraries can be wired together.